enpl

 Which areas can be automated?

-Here are some examples of where automation is currently being applied:
+Here are some examples of where automation in HR is currently being applied:

 • Application screening: